Best Trout Fishing Destinations in the US: Top Rivers & Lakes

 Colorado

-Gold Medal tailwaters, high-altitude alpine lakes, and year-round fishing.
-The South Platte at Deckers, the Frying Pan near Basalt, and the Arkansas below Salida are nationally known fisheries.
+Beyond the Front Range, Colorado has Gold Medal tailwaters like the South Platte at Deckers, the Frying Pan near Basalt, and the Arkansas below Salida.
+Year-round fishing in many places thanks to tailwater temperature control.
 See our full Colorado fishing guide.

 Pacific Northwest — Washington and Oregon